A Study of the Experimental Drug Rogaratinib (BAY1163877) vs Chemotherapy For Urothelial Carcinoma (cancer of the urinary tract)

 - Documented urothelial carcinoma (transitional cell carcinoma) including urinary bladder, renal pelvis, ureters, urethra meeting all of the following criteria

-- Histologically or cytologically confirmed (patients with mixed histologies are required to have a dominant transitional cell pattern.)
+- Histologically confirmed (Patients with mixed histologies are required to have a dominant transitional cell pattern.)

 - ECOG (Eastern Cooperative Oncology Group) Performance Status of 0 or 1

-- High FGFR1 or 3 mRNA (Messenger ribonucleic acid) expression levels (RNAscope score of 3+ or 4+; measurement is part of this protocol) in archival or fresh Tumor biopsy specimen
+- High FGFR1 or 3 mRNA expression levels in archival or fresh tumor biopsy specimen quantified as outlined in the lab manual

 - At least 1 measurable lesion according to Response Evaluation Criteria in Solid Tumors (RECIST v.1.1) in contrast enhanced (unless contraindicated) CT or MRI